18F/ReVAL/docs/customize.md

 would extract data from the `Data` sheet of a spreadsheet workbook, and would use lines 3 and 4 as column headers.

+## Customizing ingestors

+If the files are in an irregular format (like spreadsheets where the relevant cells are not in a contiguous block), you may need to write your own ingestor.

+TODO

 ## Adding metadata